storopoli/storopoli.github.io/content/posts/2024-03-23-dead-man-switch/index.md

 1. **Using Nix**.
 This is the easiest just do
    `nix run github:storopoli/dead-man-switch`.

-Once, you sucessfully run the app, you will see the following output:
+Once, you successfully run the app, you will see the following output:

 {{< figure src="app_first_run.png#center" alt="Initial Screen of Dead Man's Switch" title="Initial Screen of Dead Man's Switch" width="800" >}}